MicrosoftDocs/learn/learn-pr/wwl-sci/connect-windows-hosts-to-azure-sentinel/includes/1-introduction.md

 ## Prerequisites

-Basic knowledge of operational concepts such as monitoring, logging, and alerting
+Basic knowledge of operational concepts such as monitoring, logging, and alerting.